MosheGroot/MosheGroot/README.md

 ###### My common nicknames are pp189, pp189b and mgroot.

 ## About me
 Welcome to my github profile.
 My name is Pavel and I am a student of School 21 (Ecole 42 in Paris).
+I'm interested in software programming, algorithms, optimizations, mathematics and a little bit of deep learning.

 Below you can find my social networks, old or current projects and my expertises.

 ## Me in other networks